dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ||
 message-data-index | O | U | The index in the `malformed-message-data` array of the message data for this message.
 See (#blocktables).

+# Versioning

+The C-DNS file preamble includes a file format version.
+The version is made up of three components; a major version, a minor version and an optional private version.

+A new major version indicates changes to the format that are not backwards compatible with previous major versions.
+A reader capable of reading a particular major version is nto expected to support reading a previous major version.

+Within a major version, a new minor version must be a strict superset of the previous minor version, with no semantic changes to existing fields.
+New keys MAY be added to existing maps, and new maps MAY be added.
+A reader capable of reading a particular minor version MUST also be capable of reading all previous minor versions.
+It SHOULD also read subsequent minor versions and ignore any keys or maps that it does not recognise.

+The private version is reserved for internal use by implementations.

 # C-DNS to PCAP

 It is possible to re-construct PCAP files from the C-DNS format in a lossy fashion.